david-fong/capswalk/dev-guide.md

 ## Cloning and Building

 1. Clone from the git repo.
 The default branch is `dev`.
-1. Install npm packages.
-1. Run `./scripts/pack.sh -t`.
+1. `npm install`.
+1. `npm run build`.
 1. To test off the local filesystem, open `file://<path-to-project-root>/dist/client/index.html`.
-1. To test off a local server, do `./scripts/server.sh`.
+1. To test off a local server, do `npm start`.
     - The server will serve the client files, but you can also just open using the local filesystem.
-1. Optional: setup for deployment to GitHub Pages:
-    - go to the project root folder on the `dev` branch, and do `git worktree add --track -b gh-pages dist/client/`.
-      - If you already checked out `gh-pages`, then you can just do `git worktree add dist/client/ gh-pages`.
-    - `git worktree lock --reason 'This is the GitHub Pages deployment branch' client`.
+1. Notes on repairing git worktrees used for deployment:
+    - Avoid commands that would delete `dist/.git` or `dist/client/.git`.
-    - If `dist/client/.git` ever gets remove, just create it again with the contents: `gitdir: $GIT_DIR/.git/worktrees/client`.
+    - If you accidentally delete them, recreate them with the contents `gitdir: ../../.git/worktrees/client` and `gitdir: ../.git/worktrees/client` respectively.

 ## Release Procedure